brumhard/IQMol-Destruction/02 fuzzing/fuzzing.md

 - fuzzing xyz files with just "a" as input finds unique hangs

 ## TODO
-- minimize harness
+- [ ] minimize harness to point to one parser statically
-- minimze input file size
+- [ ] harness read from stdin
-- read from stdin
+- [ ] minimze input file size